Love Island 2023 bombshell ‘revealed’ and she worked at HEAT magazine

 Just a little sneak peak as to what goes down here at heat HQ.

-When Mallisa Nico packed up her belongings and disappeared from heatworld and Closer online offices just days before the new season of Love Island 2023 began, we did wonder - is she heading into the villa?
+When Mal Nicol packed up her belongings and disappeared from heatworld and Closer online offices just days before the new season of Love Island 2023 began, we did wonder - is she heading into the villa?
 It turns out, according to the Daily Mail, she truly is.

-Not only was Mal (nickname basis, don't you know?) part of our team but when two very important, hard-working, not at all nosey heatworld employees were discussing the heights of the Love Island lads (there is a slight chance we refused to believe just how tall Jay really was), we got chatting to Mal.
+Not only was Mal part of our team but when two very important, hard-working, not at all nosey heatworld employees were discussing the heights of the Love Island lads (there is a slight chance we refused to believe just how tall Jay really was), we got chatting to Mal.

 We wonder if she will be slipping his name into convo or is hoping to start a fresh with no hint of her ex, only time will tell.